The singers are all mentioned in the following pages of the Folk Revival history so here is a short line about each artist as at 2017. WF

 Peter Dickie Peter was part of the early folk revival, a singer at clubs and festivals and on early recordings with Martyn- Wyndham-Read.
 He died in an accident.
 He had a particular interest in Australian bush songs.

 Richard Brooks (deceased) Richard was a Sydney-based mouth organ player.
 He could bend notes out of diatonic and chromatic harmonicas like nobody.
 He came to notice with several recordings with Gary Shearston.

-Brad Tate Newcastle resident, collector, singer and musician.
+Brad Tate (deceased) Newcastle resident, collector, singer and musician.
 Played for a short time in The Larrikins.